 11.5 Employment floorspace is categorised into three separate Use Classes as identified by the Use Classes Order.
-Class B1 is classified as Business and can include offices, research and development and light industry floorspace8.
+Class B1 is classified as Business and can include offices, research and development and light industry floorspace10.
 B2 is classified as General Industrial Floorspace and B8 as Storage and Distribution Space.

-Figure 6: C(BD1) Amount of floor space developed for employment by type (2011-2019)
+Figure 6: C(BD1) Amount of floor space developed for employment by type (2019-2020)

 11.6 Figure 6 sets out the amount of floorspace completed by employment type.
 It does not include sites that have been developed with floorspace that measures less than 200m2.
 As shown above, the net gains in employment floorspace within the Borough fluctuates significantly each year.
 This is because the Council has permitted a number of large sites that, when developed, significantly influence the annual return.
-As displayed above, the amount of floorspace developed for employment has lowered by 12,904m2 from 18,139 m2 in 2017/18 to 5,235 m2 in 2018/19.
+As displayed above, the amount of floorspace developed for employment has increased by 7,459m2 from 5,235 m2 in 2018/19 to 12,694 m2 in 2019/20.

-8 For additional information:B1a - Office other than a use within Class A2; B1b - Research and development of products or processes; B1c - For any industrial process (which can be carried out in any residential area without causing detriment to the amenity area)
+10 For additional information:B1a - Office other than a use within Class A2; B1b - Research and development of products or processes; B1c - For any industrial process (which can be carried out in any residential area without causing detriment to the amenity area)

-Figure 7: C(BD2) Percentage of BD1, by type, which is on Previously Developed Land (2011-2019)
+Figure 7: C(BD2) Percentage of BD1, by type, which is on Previously Developed Land (2012-2020)

-As shown in Figure 7, the percentage of BD1 on previously developed land, is 11.7 at its lowest compared to the last eight years, consisting of only B1-8 and B1a uses.
-The overall percentage on PDL was 39.9% in 2018/19, compared to 39.6% in 2017/18.
+As shown in Figure 7, the percentage of BD1 on previously developed land, is at its highest compared to the last four years, consisting of only B1-8 and B1a uses.
+The overall percentage on PDL was 50.7 % in 2018/19, compared to 39.9% in 2017/18.